 Although daily life swirls by nonstop in Paharganj, the area caters to tourists and you’ll find plenty of shops offering everything from incense to shoes.
 Don’t expect to do much window shopping: most of the shops are small, cluttered spaces where an attendant will need to help you.

-The Main Bizarre in Paharganj is the place to start looking for bargains, although you’ll still need to negotiate hard.
+The Main Bazaar in Paharganj is the place to start looking for bargains, although you’ll still need to negotiate hard.